 Four liberal arts programs at Old Westbury have traditionally graduated students who have gone on to law school and legal careers.
 They are American Studies (AS); History and Philosophy (HI); Politics, Economics and Society (PES); and Sociology (SY).
 In addition to providing students the opportunity to achieve the necessary competencies, these programs offer a range of courses which contribute to a knowledge base that is pertinent to law studies.
 In the past, majors in each of these programs have been advised to broaden their liberal arts preparation for law school by taking specific electives in the others.
 Faculty in the four programs have now instituted a pre-law committee to coordinate and formalize their recommendations to aspiring law students.
 The committee has arranged the recommended courses in a 20-credit pre-law minor

 The curriculum of the minor pulls together courses in the liberal arts disciplines of economics, history, philosophy, political economy, political science and sociology.
-Excluded are courses on specific areas of the law that are required or recommended for majors in the career-oriented programs of Business and Management, Health and Society, Industrial and Labor Relations, and Media and Communications.
+Excluded are courses on specific areas of the law that are required or recommended for majors in the career-oriented programs of Business Administration, Public Health, Industrial and Labor Relations, and Media and Communications.
 These law courses, however, may be of interest to students with specific career goals and are listed at the end of the pre-law curriculum to apprise pre-law minors of their availability.

 Majors and Minors:

 The Pre-Law minor is open to all academic majors who are interested in applying to law school.
 Since only one course in a student’s major can be used to satisfy the requirements of a minor, AS, HI, PEL, and SY majors opting for the pre-law minor must choose courses offered by programs other than their own.
 Majors in all other academic programs may choose courses within the various categories identified in the curriculum below.

 Choose one 2000-level course in the Liberal Education Curriculum Program that is a prerequisite to the minor.
 Choose from: